Thoughts on pain

 But this patient was told that if he needed stronger pain medicine he could opt for a low dose of morphine.
 The problem is that many people don't ask for more pain medication — even when they're hurting.

 People also show their pain differently.
 Some writhe and groan, which admittedly makes assessing their pain status easier.
 But others just grit their teeth and bear the hurt silently, making it look to the nurse or physician observer that they're doing fine.
 The best way to tell whether a patient is in pain, then, is to ask them.
 This may sound obvious, but too often the question is never posed.

-How to manage kidney stone patient's pain was at one point discussed by his providers, the emergency room residents, and the attending physician.
+How to manage the kidney stone patient's pain was at one point discussed by his providers, the emergency room residents, and the attending physician.
 One of those caring for him said they didn't think he needed morphine.
 The rationale was that he didn't "look" uncomfortable.

 My ears perked up.
 My skepticism about using acetaminophen alone hadn't gone away.
 I offered to ask the patient about his pain level, and whether he wanted something stronger, a plan approved by my supervisors.
 Few people turn down an offer of legitimate help in a place a busy as the emergency room.

 So I did just that.
 The patient told me his pain had decreased but still remained significant.
 When I asked whether he wanted a dose of morphine, he immediately said "yes."
 He looked grateful and relieved at the idea.
 I made sure he knew the drug would make him a little drowsy and that he wouldn't be driving home after his discharge later in the day.